krishnamsdpl/DevOps-infomation/README.md

 Build pipeline --trigger --enable the Contiune intergration Release pipeline-- release --contiune deployment trigger.

+What is Azure Artifacts?

+What Is Deployment groups?

+A deployment group is a logical set of deployment target machines that have agents installed on each one.
+Deployment groups represent the physical environments; for example, "Dev", "Test", or "Production" environment

+In effect, a deployment group is just another grouping of agents, much like an agent pool.

+Deployment groups are only available with Classic release pipelines and are different from deployment jobs

+Deployment groups:

+A deployment group is a logical set of deployment target machines that have agents installed on each one.
+Deployment groups represent the physical environments; for example, “Dev”, “Test”, “UAT”, and “Production”.
+In effect, a deployment group is just another grouping of agents, much like an agent pool.

+Environments:

+Environment represents a collection of resources such as namespaces within Kubernetes clusters, Azure Web Apps, virtual machines, databases, which can be targeted by deployments from a pipeline.

 Git:
 1.What is difference b/w Rebase and Merge?